Tell us what you’re interested in

-Spark was selected as the preferred bidder in June 2021, to deliver the tunnelling package.
-Spark comprises WeBuild, GS Engineering and Construction, CPB Contractors, China Construction Oceania, Ventia, Capella Capital, John Laing Investments, DIF and Pacific Partnerships.
+Spark has been awarded the contract to deliver the North East Link Tunnels.
+The Spark consortium comprises WeBuild, GS Engineering and Construction, CPB Contractors, China Construction Oceania, Ventia, Capella Capital, John Laing Investments, DIF and Pacific Partnerships.

 Stay up to date with the project by: